 Prevalence of Drinking

 Social drinking is not a crime in the U.S. Alcohol consumption statistics advocates normal drinking and nobody frowns when you take just a glass or two of drink a glass or two of wine at an event, party or while watching your favorite team play.
 Get this; not all who drink occasionally get addicted.
 On the other hand, some people abuse drinking.
+Pay attention to the signs of alcoholism to protect friends and family.

 The following are the drinking statistics for 2014: